wzbozon/WeatherForecast/README.md

 # Architecture

 - MVVM, see templates folder
-- Model consists of small Services
+- Model consists of small Repositories
 - Model is shared across modules using EnvironmentObject
+- Repositories use network Services or CoreData
-- Services are injected to ViewModels
+- Repositories are injected to ViewModels
 - ViewModels are injected to Views as @StateObject
-- Each Service holds `LoadingStates(idle, data, error)` for it's data and state
+- Each Repository holds `LoadingStates(idle, data, error)` for it's data and state
 - View and ViewModel can delegate routing to Router if there are many routes from a View
 - Errors are passed using a `LoadingState` and displayed using `errorPopup` ViewModifier (see ErrorHandling.md)